Microsuction Earwax Removal Bristol

 Using olive oil or sodium bicarbonate ear drops for 3–4 days beforehand can help soften wax, but they are not always essential for microsuction.

-• No drops if you have a perforation, infection or sensitivity to oil
+If you have a perforation, infection or sensitivity to oil.

 If unsure, contact us before your appointment.